Musim Mas

 Hand holding up oil palm fruitlets and cross section

-Now, onto the burning question: what exactly is sustainable palm oil?
+Now, onto the burning question: how can palm oil be sustainable?
 It refers to palm oil that’s cultivated, processed, distributed, and sold responsibly.
 This involves adhering to stringent regulations that safeguard animals, the environment, and the people involved.
-Sustainably produced palm oil includes no deforestation, treating communities and workers fairly, and protecting wildlife and natural habitats.

 The Challenge with Palm Oil

-Despite its extensive use, palm oil carries a weighty baggage of environmental and social challenges.
 The World Resource Institute (WRI) reveals that palm oil ranks as the second leading cause of deforestation from 2001 to 2015, replacing 10.5 million hectares of trees with palm plantations [1].

 Total forest replacement by analyzed commodities

-Deforestation threatens biodiversity, as forests serve as homes for various animals, including Sumatran tigers, elephants, and orangutans in Indonesian rainforests.
 The loss of these habitats due to deforestation is a shared concern across different agricultural sectors, extending beyond palm oil to include soybean production.

 Moreover, deforestation contributes to forest fires and transboundary haze, with many small-scale farmers resorting to cheaper slash-and-burn methods to clear land for crop cultivation.
 This practice emits toxic ash and smoke, polluting the air and posing health risks to individuals.

-The palm oil industry also grapples with social issues, such as conflicts between companies and indigenous communities living on company concessions.
-These conflicts stem from land rights disputes and often result in displacement and marginalization of indigenous peoples.
 Also, allegations of worker exploitation and labour abuses on oil palm plantations cast a shadow over the industry’s social sustainability efforts.
 Unfortunately, these challenges aren’t confined to palm oil but extend to other agricultural sectors globally.

 Why Banning Palm Oil Isn’t the Solution